-Whether you are seeking to establish a workable custody and visitation plan or modify an existing parenting time schedule, it is essential that you consult with an experienced visitation attorney in Los Angeles.
-At Stolar & Associates, A Professional Law Corporation, I can help you obtain court orders to support your family’s unique circumstances.
-I am attorney Steven Stolar, and I have the necessary skills and experience to create solutions that will work with the reality of your life and your family’s life.
+Whether you are seeking to establish a workable custody and visitation plan or modify an existing parenting time schedule, it is essential that you consult with an experienced visitation attorney in Los Angeles, CA. At Stolar Law Group, we can help you obtain court orders to support your family’s unique circumstances.
+We have the necessary skills and experience to create solutions that will work with the reality of your life and your family’s life.

 California family law requires the courts to focus on the best interests of a child in issuing custody orders.
 A parent, unless judged unfit, is entitled to frequent and continuing visitation.
 Perhaps you and your child’s other parent already agree on a workable and beneficial child custody and visitation arrangement.
 In many cases, every other weekend plus alternate years of holidays with the noncustodial parent is a typical visitation schedule.

-However, there are many reasons for seeking a modification, such as the following:
+However, there are many reasons for seeking a modification: